 1. A low center of gravity is crucial for navigation.
 The same is true for you.

-♦The car’s low center allows for great navigation at high speeds.
+♦The car’s low center allows for precise navigation at high speeds.

-♦The driver’s ability to be centered (the calm eye in the storm) gives him the flexibility and presence to respond quickly to changing conditions.
+♦The driver’s ability to be centered (the calm eye in the storm) gives them the flexibility and presence to respond quickly to changing conditions.

 ♦Each team member’s ability to be centered saves milliseconds in response and performance time, often the difference between place settings.